Comanche Moon: Plot summary

 Scull handles the cage so well that Ahumado has him taken down, and inflicts more pain.
 Ahumado sends word to Austin that he will return Scull for a ransom of one thousand cattle.
 Governor Pease sends the Rangers out again, to collect the cattle and exchange the herd for Scull.
 The Rangers go to Lonesome Dove in search of cattleman Captain King.
 Realizing they won't be able to collect that many cattle nor persuade King to sell them, Call and McCrae try to rescue Scull on their own terms.
-Bitten by a poisonous spider, Ahumado goes South to die.
+Bitten by a venomous spider, Ahumado goes South to die.
 Call and McCrae find Scull going insane in a pit, but they rescue him in time for his nearly total recovery.
 Scull returns to Austin and later becomes a general with the Union army.

 Meanwhile, Buffalo Hump banishes his half-Mexican son Blue Duck.
 Blue Duck goes East and acquires wealth and notoriety as the leader of a gang of bandits.
 The novel moves more quickly, covering the period leading up to the sequel, Lonesome Dove.
 Maggie gives birth to Call's son Newt, but Call refuses to acknowledge the boy.
 Maggie goes to work at the general store, and Jake Spoon moves in with her.
 The Civil War takes most of the soldiers away from the frontier, enabling the Comanche to push back the white settlers.
 After the Civil War, Call and McCrae are sent in pursuit of Blue Duck and his band of renegades.
 Buffalo Hump has gone off to die.
 When Blue Duck learns of this he pursues his father.
 The Rangers attack his band, but Blue Duck has already left.
 He finds his father at his chosen place of death and kills him there.
 Maggie dies while the Rangers are on this expedition.